 It is important to familiarize yourself with the sort of writing we want.
 In addition to reading the below guidelines, you may also want to read posts already published on Transpositions.

-- Language and Style: Since we desire to write to both a popular and academic audience, please avoid overly technical language and style, but if using technical terminology is necessary, make sure this terminology is adequately explained.
-All submissions will be proofread and small editorial changes may be made
+- Language and Style: Since we desire to write to both a popular and academic audience, please avoid overly technical language and style.
+If using technical terminology is necessary, make sure this terminology is adequately explained.
+All submissions will be proofread and small editorial changes may be made.

-- Length: Articles should be between 500-600 words, although book reviews may be up to 1000 words.
-If articles exceed this word limit, they may be returned for rewriting.
+- Length: Articles may be no more than 2000 words, including citations; book reviews may be up to 1000 words.
+If articles exceed this word limit, they may be returned for rewriting, or we may exercise editorial discretion to make exceptions where it best serves the article and readers.

 - Author Bio: If this is your first time writing for Transpositions, please submit a short, 2-3 sentence bio with your review.